nachivpn/k/README.md

 # k

-Mechanisation of Fitch-style Intuitionistic K in Agda
+Normalisation for Fitch-style Modal Calculi

 ## About

-Fitch-style modal lambda calculi provide an elegant approach to programming necessity (or box) modalities by extending typed-lambda calculi with a delimiting context operator (or lock).
-The addition of locks simplifies the formulation of typing rules for different modalities, but obscures syntactic lemmas involving the context, and makes it difficult to formalise and prove meta-theoretic properties about these calculi.
+Fitch-style modal lambda calculi enable programming with necessity modalities in a typed lambda calculus by extending the typing context with a delimiting operator that is denoted by a lock.
+The addition of locks simplifies the formulation of typing rules for calculi that incorporate different modal axioms, but each variant demands different, tedious and seemingly ad hoc syntactic lemmas to prove normalization.

-This repo contains a mechanisation of an intrinsically typed formalisation of the Fitch-style Intuitionistic K (IK) calculus in Agda.
-The trick here is to identify a suitable inductive notion of weakening and parallel substitution that is amenable to implementation and proofs.
+This repo contains a mechanisation of some intrinsically-typed Fitch-style modal lambda calculi and a proof of normalization for them.
-These are then used to guide the development of a normalisation-by-evaluation procedure for IK.
+Normalization is achieved using normalization by evaluation (NbE), by leveraging the possible-world semantics of Fitch-style calculi.
+The semantics-based approach of NbE yields a more modular approach to normalization that allows us to separate reasoning about the modal fragment from the rest of the calculus.

 ## Current status

-Implements an executable normalisation function for IK, and a "tracing" function that prints out a sequence of reduction steps that explain the result of the normalisation function.
-The latter yields a proof of completness for normalisation, i.e., norm t = norm t' => t ~ t'.
+Implements executable normalisation functions for IK (the calculus with the modal axiom K) and IS4 (the calculus with axioms K, T and 4), and a "tracing" function for each calculus that prints out a sequence of reduction steps that explain the result of the normalisation function.
+This yields a proof of completeness for normalisation, i.e., norm t = norm t' => t ~ t'.

-## Plan

-I'd like to prove confluence and decidability for IK (which demand soundness of normalisation), and illustrate applications of normalisation in modal logic, and possibly in partial evaluation.
-If all this goes well, then I'll probably turn to S4 next.

-Thoughts?

 ## References

 * Ranald Clouston.
 2018.
 [Fitch-Style Modal Lambda Calculi](https://arxiv.org/abs/1710.08326).
 * V.A.J.
 Borghuis.
 1994.
 [Coming to terms with modal logic: on the interpretation of modalities in typed lambda-calculus](https://research.tue.nl/en/publications/coming-to-terms-with-modal-logic-on-the-interpretation-of-modalit).